raspberrypilearning/code-a-carol/en/step_9.md

     end
 ```

-+ Finally, locate your cursor after the `partridge` function — this is the end of the verse.
-Add `1` to the `days` variable so that we hear the verse for every day.
++ Finally, find the part of your code where you call the `partridge` function — this is the end of the verse.
+Right below it, create a new line where you add `1` to the `days` variable.

 ```ruby
 days = days + 1
 ```
+This way, `days` increases every time the loop runs, so that that the verse for every day is played correctly.

 + Run your code and check that you hear the right song.

 You might notice that the song gets a little out of sync.
 This is because there is supposed to be a brief pause between verses.
-You can rectify this by adding in a `sleep` command to create a brief pause at the end of your functions.
+You can rectify this by adding in a `sleep` command at the end of your functions to create a brief pause.

 + Add this code at the end of your `intro` function to pause for half a beat: